 Various lengths available:

-With a move to San Diego’s north county in 1979, her training continued with French cuisine, working as a prep and sous chef at La Mediteraneé Restaurant.
+Lita went back to school and received an Associate of Science in Food Service Management at Grossmont College.
+She was trained in American and Continental preparation, under Chef Raymond Hilfiger, the executive chef of Black Angus Continental Foods.
+Her final project was the 1976 Fourth of July Bicentennial dinner for 200.
+With a move to San Diego’s north county her training continued with French cuisine, working as a prep and sous chef at La Mediteraneé Restaurant.
 Her knowledge increased with French sauce bases, she garnered some sublime French recipes, and learned what the French palate demanded.
 The head chef was strict, but instilled in her the desire for perfection with every bite.

 In 1978 she found a restaurant that served food more in tune to the way she was eating, which was primarily vegetarian, at The Gatekeeper Restaurant.
 Located in Del Mar, it was unique due to it being one of the first large, upscale vegetarian restaurants in the county.
 She was introduced to the use of directing spiritual blessing into the food while preparing and cooking it.
 The magic of food came to life for her in that kitchen.

 In 1980, Lita got a job working as a chef and kitchen manager for a French bistro called Piret’s, in San Diego’s Mission Hills.
 It offered the added advantage of several deli cases full of French imported foods and shelves of imported French wine that she took advantage of to be innovative and create specialties.
 At the same time, she began her own catering company, called Great Goodness!
 Although there were some chicken and fish offerings on her menu, it primarily consisted of vegetarian foods with vegetable sauce bases.
 The catering work ranged from two to 200 guests for private and corporate events.
 The income was good with two full time jobs, but after three years she needed a break.